Herero and Nama genocide

-In May 2021, the German government agreed to pay €1.1 billion over 30 years to fund projects in communities that were impacted by the genocide.
+In May 2021, the German government issued an official statement in which it said that Germany"apologizes and bows before the descendants of the victims.
+Today, more than 100 years later, Germany asks for forgiveness for the sins of their forefathers.
+It is not possible to undo what has been done.
+But the suffering, inhumanity and pain inflicted on the tens of thousands of innocent men, women and children by Germany during the war in what is today Namibia must not be forgotten.
+It must serve as a warning against racism and genocide."
+The same year, the German government agreed to pay €1.1 billion over 30 years to fund projects in communities that were impacted by the genocide.

 Background

 The original inhabitants of what is now Namibia were the San and the Khoekhoe.

 Herero, who speak a Bantu language, were originally a group of cattle herders who migrated into what is now Namibia during the mid-18th century.
-The Herero seized vast swaths of the arable upper plateaus which were ideal for cattle grazing.
+The Herero seized vast swathes of the arable upper plateaus which were ideal for cattle grazing.
 Agricultural duties, which were minimal, were assigned to enslaved Khoisan and Bushmen.
 Over the rest of the 18th century, the Herero slowly drove the Khoisan into the dry, rugged hills to the south and east.

 The Hereros were a pastoral people whose entire way of life centred on their cattle.
 The Herero language, while limited in its vocabulary for most areas, contains more than a thousand words for the colours and markings of cattle.
 The Hereros were content to live in peace as long as their cattle were safe and well-pastured, but became formidable warriors when their cattle were threatened.

 According to Robert Gaudi, "The newcomers, much taller and more fiercely warlike than the indigenous Khoisan people, were possessed of the fierceness that comes from basing one's way of life on a single source: everything they valued, all wealth and personal happiness, had to do with cattle.
 Regarding the care and protection of their herds, the Herero showed themselves utterly merciless, and far more 'savage' than the Khoisan had ever been.
 Because of their dominant ways and elegant bearing, the few Europeans who encountered Herero tribesmen in the early days regarded them as the region's 'natural aristocrats.'"